zhangce/kbp/README.md

   - Exact string match
   - Freebase alias
   - Coreference
-- Generate positive and negative training examples for relation mentions.
+- Add positive and negative training examples for relation mentions.
 - Extract the relation mentions.

+Note that the entity linking step is necessary because our training data is at the entity level, but in order for the system to learn text patterns, this needs to be mapped to the mention level.
+That entity -> mention mapping is the entity linking.

 We will walk through each of the extractors in more detail below.